nicohartto/cybersecuritybase-project/README.md

 1. Open project in browser (e.g. http://localhost:8080)
 2. Open up OWASP Zed Attack Proxy
 3. Do a quick scan of the site by using ZAP Spider
-4. Right-click http://localhost:8080 on the left, and select “Attack” => “Spider”
+4. Right-click http://localhost:8080 on the left, and select "Attack" => "Spider"
 5. Notice that there is a URL http://localhost:8080/debug available
 6. This shows a full print-out of the system that the application is run on